ben-salis/Data-Analysis-Projects/OpenFEMA Analysis/About PA Analysis.md

 Recreating some of my analyses should be easier with that in mind.

 ## Notebook
 The PA Analysis seeks to take a look back at Public Assistance projects.
 FEMA used to handle grants through a program named **EMMIE**.
 This was later replaced in 2017 with **Grants Manager**.
 Around that time, policy changes had us interested in a few questions.
 For the purposes of this portfolio, I will provide my analysis and clarify some results as appropriate.

-The two datasets (split from PA Project Details) are not the same size.
-EMMIE had a longer stint in FEMA.
+The two datasets (split from PA Project Details) are not the same size, since EMMIE had a longer stint in FEMA.
 Still, the question is whether their differences are **significant**.
 A T-test will be employed at the end discover this.

    *Ben Salis*